pmgbergen/porepy/.github/pull_request_template.md

 _Put an `x` in the boxes that apply or explain briefly why the box is not relevant_

-- [ ] The documentation is up-to-date
+- [ ] The documentation is up-to-date.
-- [ ] Static typing is included in the update
+- [ ] Static typing is included in the update.
-- [ ] I have not duplicated existing functionality
+- [ ] I have not duplicated existing functionality.
-- [ ] The update is covered by the test suite (including new tests)
+- [ ] The update is covered by the test suite (including new tests added in the PR).
-- [ ] The added tests consider edge/limiting cases
+- [ ] The added tests consider edge/limiting cases.